diegobit/OSX-ASUS-UX32A/README.md

 ### How to install Clover
 - (The drivers included in *EFI/CLOVER/drivers64UEFI* are only the ones *not* bundled with the installer of Clover)
-- I install Clover with these configuration (sorry for the Italian screenshot):
+- I install Clover with these configuration:

 ![Clover configuration screenshot](/screenshots/clover-setup-info.png)